Something is already happening in the body before the music begins

 Meet Shawn L. Copeland, DMA

 Shawn L. Copeland, DMA, is the founder of mBODYed and the originator of the Becoming mBODYed Method.
-He is a certified Alexander Technique teacher, a published Body Mapping educator, and an ISMETA-recognized somatic practitioner.
+He is a certified Alexander Technique teacher, co-author of Body Mapping for Clarinetists: New Frontiers in Clarinet Teaching, and an ISMETA-recognized Master Somatic Movement Educator and Practitioner (MSMET).

 His lineage runs from F.M.
 Alexander through Marjorie Barstow through Marsha Paludan.
 He trained directly with William Conable, co-developer of Body Mapping for musicians, who remains his active mentor.